TeachBooks/mirror_computational_modelling/book/structural_linear/Tutorials/Gridap_timoshenko.md

 Beam rotations
 ```

-One thing to highlight in the previous figures is that, in contrast with the [Euler-Bernoulli beam](./Gridap_euler_bernoulli.md), the rotations are continuos.
+One thing to highlight in the previous figures is that, in contrast with the [Euler-Bernoulli beam](./Gridap_euler_bernoulli.md), the rotations are continuous.
 That is because the rotations belong to a continuous Finite Element space by construction.

 We can also compare the solution to the exact analytical value.
 In that case we evaluate the value at the tip of the beam, which should be given by